SantoshSrinivas79/nvc-gpt3-chat/README.md

 For an AWESOME introduction to nonviolent communication, see https://github.com/cognitivetech/Marshall-Rosenberg-NVC

-If you find this code useful, why not buy me a chai at the associated link.
+If you find this code useful, why not buy me a chai at https://ko-fi.com/renay.